OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

     npm install
     ```

-- Update the `.env` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id) and `MicrosoftAppPassword` (App Password) from the Bot Framework registration.
+- Update the `.env` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id) and `MicrosoftAppPassword` (App Password) from the Azure bot registration in Azure portal or Bot Framework registration.
 Also update `BaseUrl` according to your code runtime environment.
 > NOTE: the App Password is referred to as the `client secret` in the azure portal and you can always create a new client secret anytime.